el-Ben-Barto/prototype/servicelayer/README.md

 ### Concept
 The Service Layer for Smart Living Digital Twin - Prototype is part of a distributed system architect containing: Service-Layer, Device-Layer & Integration-Layer
-The Service Layer application is responsible for managing Smart Living (SL Services according to the following definition: "" Set up by myself during studies, based on preliminary work of the following papers:
+The Service Layer application is responsible for managing Smart Living.
---

 The idea behind a SL Digital Twin is to represent different classification of DT which exist in the smart living context.
 E.g. Not connected car, digital subscriptions, insurance contracts, trash cans, smart home devices, simple sensors.
---> Add Picture here

 SL Service is represented via the SLService.class (src.main.java.domain.data.SLService.class)) and can be created, updated & executed with the corresponding REST API (see Open API UI/ src.main.java.web.ServiceRouterFunctions)
 A SLService.class object contains a general description of the service and all Things which are registered in the Device Layer application and the corresponding actions including an optional value to be executed.